railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 If you scrap a Product to Finish, you will get the situation illustrated in the previous figure.
 A finished product will be *created* and put in the scrapped virtual location.
 A new Product to Finish has been added to the manufacturing order.

-.. tip:: Scrap a product

-    To scrap a product, you have to edit the manufacturing order and then select the product to be scrapped by clicking the little pencil at the left of the item.

 This new product has been added for the following reason: when you have to manufacture a product and if this product has to be scrapped, you have to produce another product to replace the scrapped one.
 The reason why you have to scrap each component manually is that the production problem can come from one component.